Search Menu

 Arizona

 Senate Bill 1047 seeks to regulate dogs outdoors.
 It provides specific exemptions for police and working dogs, hunting, training, “sporting and competitive functions”, and “lawful competitions”.
 As introduced, the bill also included a new definition of “extreme weather”, defined by a heat advisory, certain weather warnings (such as a monsoon, dust storm, etc.), and when the temperature is below 32 degrees or over 100 degrees.
 Although in this measure it only applied to when proper bedding was required, AKC was concerned about the definition being used in the future to restrict when dogs could be outside, without consideration for the needs and abilities of specific breeds.
 References to “extreme weather” were removed from the bill.
-The bill awaits final approval by the Senate.
+The bill was held in the House.

 Senate Bill 1204 would have expanded current problematic law in matters relating to seizure of animals.
 It expanded when an animal may be seized and increases the amount of the bond required per animal to cover boarding, veterinary care and impound fees.
 While the money would be returned if the owner is found not guilty, current law would still cause an owner to lose the animals if they do not pay the bond within 10 days.
 It also allowed for third parties to care for the animal during the proceedings.
 AKC contacted the sponsor asking for clarification on the requirements for those permitted to care for the animals, and for the owner be given the right to approve who cares for the animal.
 It was held in the Natural Resources, Energy, and Water Committee.